 Here's how the testing went down.

-Potato Size and Variety
+Choosing the Right Potato Size and Variety

 First things first: Let's talk about size.
 In my original roast-potatoes recipe, I cut the potatoes into smallish, two-inch chunks.
-This time around, I wanted to maximize the contrast between center and exterior even more, so I decided to leave the potatoes in really large chunks.
+This time around, I wanted to maximize the contrast between the center and the exterior even more, so I decided to leave the potatoes in really large chunks.
 A full quarter of a potato each.
 That means each chunk turns into a two-biter, but it makes it easier to crisp them up.